InquestGeronimo/tllm/README.md

     <img width="400" height="350" src="/img/logo.jpg">
 </div>

-**tLLM** is an encapsulated Python library designed to fine-tune large language models (LLMs).
+**tLLM** is a comprehensive Python library that simplifies the fine-tuning of large language models (LLMs).
+It is specifically designed to abstract away complexities associated with various libraries from the Hugging Face ecosystem, offering a more encapsulated and user-friendly approach.

 Our goal with tLLM is to simplify the process of fine-tuning LLMs, making it more accessible, especially for individuals who are new to the realm of AI.
-We aim to lower the barrier of entry for new users to fine-tune LLMs using the current state-of-the-art open source stack 🚀🚀.
+The aim is to lower the barrier of entry for new users to fine-tune LLMs using the state-of-the-art open source stack 🚀🚀.

 # Features <img align="center" width="30" height="29" src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExOTBqaWNrcGxnaTdzMGRzNTN0bGI2d3A4YWkxajhsb2F5MW84Z2dxaCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/26tOZ42Mg6pbTUPHW/giphy.gif">

-tLLM streamlines the training process by abstracting several libraries from the Hugging Face ecosystem.
-It currently offers the following features:
+tLLM currently offers the following features:

-- **LLM Fine-Tuning**: Fine-tunes LLMs using HF's `Trainer` for custom text-to-Cypher datasets stored in the [Hub](https://huggingface.co/datasets).
+- **LLM Fine-Tuning**: Fine-tunes LLMs using HF's `Trainer` for custom datasets stored in the [Hub](https://huggingface.co/datasets).
 - **Bits and Bytes**: Loads model with 4-bit quantization.
 - **PEFT**: Uses [LoRA](https://arxiv.org/pdf/2106.09685.pdf) under the hood, a popular and lightweight training technique that significantly reduces the number of trainable parameters.
 We combine 4-bit quantization lowering the barrier for the amount of memory required during training ([QLoRA](https://arxiv.org/abs/2305.14314)).
 - **Dataset Preprocessing**: Converts dataset into a prompt template for fine-tuning.